infitio/flutter_socket_io/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Have you tried reproducing the issue with example available in this repo?**
+Yes/No?

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'